manni8436/MS3-Project/README.md

 #### Git

-[Git](https://git-scm.com/) was used for version control by using the Gitpod terminal to add and commit to GIt and push to Github.
+[Git](https://git-scm.com/) was used for version control by using the Gitpod terminal to add and commit to Git and push to Github.

 #### GitPod